Work with your data.

 if you selected Python.
 For R the dataset will be imported as data.frame and for Python, it will be a dictionary, where the keys are the column names and the value connected to the key is a list containing the entries of the regarding column.

-If you need to check your dataset click on
+If you need to check your dataset or your script click on

 .
-This will take you to your dataset in the dataset builder.
+This will take you either to the dataset in the dataset builder or the script in the script editor.

 Navigate to the Results tab in the right sidebar.
 If you click the Add Result button a window will open.
 There you can define your result variables.
 When your script is executed (either by clicking the Run button or because it is used by a widget or automation) the last assigned value of each result variable will be used as output.